Spending hours on cold outreach, but not getting any promising responses from your prospects?

 A buyer signal is a sign that a prospect can be an ideal fit because they’re in a stage where it makes sense for them to buy your product/service.
 The secret is to reach out to leads you know are currently facing the pain you solve.

-And to identify there’s pain, we prepared these 25 buyer signal tactics to help you stay relevant and figure out the perfect moment to reach out.
+And to identify their pain, we prepared these 25 buyer signal tactics to help you stay relevant and figure out the perfect moment to reach out.

 Through icebreakers!